A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 However:

-- If there’s no consistent social smile by three months coupled with other delays like poor eye contact or lack of vocalization—seek advice promptly;
+- If there’s no consistent social smile by about 2 to 3 months coupled with other delays like poor eye contact or lack of vocalization—seek advice promptly;

 - If your pediatrician raises concerns after screenings—follow through with recommended evaluations;